uadmin/uadmin-docs/_build/html/_sources/api/ab_test_functions.rst.txt

 ------------------
 `Back To Top`_

-ABTest is a model that stores a value for an A/B test.

-Structure:

 .. code-block:: go

     type ABTestValue struct {
         Model
         ABTest      ABTest
         ABTestID    uint
-        Value       string
+        Value       string `uadmin:"list_exclude"`
         Active      bool
         Impressions int
         Clicks      int
     }

+ABTestValue is a model to represent a possible value of an AB test.

 Here are the following fields and their definitions: